The Moon Dictionary

 New Moon

-This is the best time for stargazing as there is no moonlight pollution.
+This is the best time for stargazing, as there is no moonlight to wash out faint objects.
+A solar eclipse can only occur at New Moon.

 Occultation

-Occultations are used by astronomers to refine the moon’s exact orbit and map the terrain of its edge (limb).
+Occultations are used by astronomers to precisely refine the Moon’s orbital position and map the terrain of its limb.
+The sudden disappearance and reappearance of a star at the Moon’s edge is far more precise than direct measurement.

 Ocean of Storms